ivokun/reinforcement-learning/1-grid-world/5-q-learning/README.md

-# Grid world with SARSA (State-Action-Reward-State'-Action')
+# Grid world with Q Learning

 ## Set an environment for agent